Outreach Monks

 The answer depends on the business model.

 For location-based businesses such as medical practices, contractors, legal services, and local retailers, local relevance is the priority.
 A link from a regional newspaper, a local Chamber of Commerce listing, a city-specific directory, or a neighbouring business with a complementary audience carries strong geographic signal.
 Google uses these signals to assess community trust alongside general domain authority.
+HVAC companies and plumbing businesses are two of the clearest examples of this — their ranking battles are almost always decided by local authority signals rather than by domain-level metrics, because the queries they compete for are hyper-local in intent.

 For businesses serving national or online audiences, topical relevance across industry-specific publications matters more than geographic connection.
 A software consultancy or an e-commerce brand benefits more from editorial placements on relevant industry sites than from local citations that have no topical connection to what they do.

 Many small businesses need both.
 Local citations build geographic trust.
 Industry-relevant editorial links build topical authority.
 The balance between the two should reflect where the target customers are actually coming from.
+Contractor SEO campaigns, for instance, typically need a mix of local citation signals establishing service area trust alongside editorial links from home improvement and trade publications that reinforce topical credibility in the category.

 Link Building Tactics That Work for Small Businesses